 Oh, my!
 If I thought the “Simply Delicious Homemade Hummus” recipe was fantastic, words can’t even express how wonderful this recipe was.
 What a fabulous appetizer.
 It’s great for after school snack for your kids, for parties and potlucks, and even a great snack to take to work.
 It’s healthy, low calorie, gluten and dairy free, and vegan.
 It’s a great way to get ME (let alone my kids) to eat more fresh veggies.

 I am indebted to Tina Danze and The Dallas Morning News, for sharing a fabulous pumpkin section in the newspaper this week.
 I’ve changed the recipe a bit because I wanted to use roasted garlic instead of fresh.
 I added Tamari sauce which isn’t included in the original recipe.
 I also increased the seasonings.
 The end result is spectacular.
 If you make it, I’m sure you’ll agree.

-Here’s a look at this delicious hummus.
+Here’s a look at this delicious Pumpkin Hummus.
 This recipe makes about 2 cups.
 Enjoy this low calorie, healthy, vegan, and gluten free alternative to Ranch Dip.

 Serve Pumpkin Hummus with a wide array of veggies.
 This is a very healthy snack alternative to chips, granola bars, and other unhealthy snacks that are filled with sugar, high fructose corn syrup, hydrogenated oils, MSG, and other preservatives and fillers.